ACCESS TO QUALITY

 HAS POSITIVE, LIFELONG EFFECTS

 The ACT Children First Alliance is a network of longstanding not-for-profit providers of children’s services in the Australian Capital Territory (ACT), including early learning centres, family day care, preschool and after school care.
-Together we operate 42 Early Learning Centres (ELCs) with over 3,400 places.
+Together we operate over 45 Early Learning Centres (ELCs) with over 3,400 places for children.

 The Alliance was established to develop and communicate a shared vision for early childhood education and care (ECEC) in the ACT and to ensure that all children have access to ECEC.